There’s a reason the ocean brings people together.

 The 2026 festival will feature a full lineup of events designed to engage, inspire, and connect people with the ocean and how to protect it:

-- Live Film Screenings (festival weeknights and Saturday morning)
+- Live Film Screenings: festival weeknights and possibly Saturday morning

-Showcasing powerful ocean stories, environmental issues, and creative storytelling - Online Nemo Talks (noon to 1 pm weekdays)
+Showcasing powerful ocean stories, environmental issues, and creative storytelling - Online Nemo Talks: noon to 1 pm, Monday through Friday, June 8-12

-Bite-sized, lunchtime sessions featuring ocean experts, storytellers, and community voices - Online Films Curated feature-length and short films on a vast range of ocean topics
+Bite-sized, lunchtime sessions featuring ocean experts, storytellers, and community voices - Online Films: available to watch anytime

 As the festival continues to grow, so does the opportunity for the community to shape it.